oerc0122/MDANSE/Doc/pages/analysis.rst

 '''''''''''''''''''''''''
 .. note::

-    **This job is under development MDANSE and is currently not available.
+    **This job is currently not available.
     The documentation here is out-dated and only left here for referencing purposes.**